About KELY

 As a local youth organisation, we take the wellbeing of our young people very seriously.
 This means that everyone who represents KELY in any capacity - including staff, volunteers, and board members - agree to do their part to create a safe environment for all young people.
 Some of the principles outlinted in our Child Protection Policy include:

-• We prioritize the best interests of young people
+- We prioritise the best interests of young people.

 Read our full Child Protection Policy here.